jaredasch/FinalProject/README.md

 ## Known Bugs ##

 If the server terminates before all clients have exited, the server will not run again because of the address being in use.
-To work around this, either wait until the address opens up or modify the port number in networking.h
+To work around this, either wait until the OS allows the address to open up or modify the port number in networking.h